 Your brand’s online presence is just as significant as the product you’re selling.
-The first step on this adventure is to start with a visually appealing website that delivers a friendly user experience.
-Building an attractive website is a significant step to get people to explore all over your site and add products to their shopping carts.
+The first step in this adventure is to start with a visually appealing website that delivers a friendly user experience.
+Building an attractive website is a significant step to getting people to explore all over your site and add products to their shopping carts.

 Also, make sure buying at your store involves a sweet deal for potential customers.
 You can offer free shipping, a competitive return policy, or accessible online payment options for customers.